Brock Purdy’s rise to 49ers starting QB was evident from early in his first training camp

 “You never know when you’re going to have the opportunity to be here,” he said.
 “You have to make the most of it.
 You have to celebrate it.”

-NOTES: The Niners returned for practice Thursday and will install their game plan before leaving for Las Vegas on Sunday. … TE George Kittle (toe) missed practice but is expected to be fine for the game. … CB Ambry Thomas (ankle) and LB Oren Burks (shoulder) were limited.
+NOTES: The Niners returned for practice Thursday and will install their game plan before leaving for Las Vegas on Sunday. … TE George Kittle (toe) and DT Arik Armstead (foot, knee) missed practice but are expected to be fine for the game. … LT Trent Williams got a rest day. … CB Ambry Thomas (ankle) and LB Oren Burks (shoulder) were limited.

 AP NFL: https://apnews.com/hub/nfl